JiahaoShen0510/JiahaoShen0510/README.md

 In pursuit of CompTIA CySA+ & CompTIA PenTest+ certifications and will work as the research fellow at KCL Cybersecurity Centre (start on January 2022) as the degree plan.

+Research Topics: Transformation of Multi-Civilizational World, Historical Interactions among Great Powers, and Big Data Impacts on Political and Societal Structures.

 ## Education History: Other Parts

 Previously studied in University of Oklahoma with M.Ed. in Higher Education (2020.12), and James Madison University with B.A. in History & Asian Studies (2017.12).
 Completed the whole K-12 study in Shanghai No.3 Central School & Shanghai Qingyun School (2000-2012).